hashicorp/packer/packer_test/common/plugin_tester/docs/README.md

 ### Provisioners

-- [provisioner](/docs/provisioners/provisioner-name.mdx) - The scaffolding provisioner is used to provisioner Packer builds.
+- [provisioner](/docs/provisioners/provisioner-name.mdx) - The scaffolding provisioner is used to provision Packer builds.

 ### Post-processors